AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 The current technology in the United States for treating municipal wastewater requires long retention times, large land areas and high monetary and energy costs.
 The large infrastructure and associated costs make conventional wastewater treatment unfeasible for small communities, who then resort to directly discharging their wastewater into streams.
 This problem can be addressed with the use of Upflow Anaerobic Sludge Blanket (UASB) reactors.

 UASB reactors are used for primary treatment and clarify wastewater by removing suspended solids organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
-Organic carbon in the wastewater flowing up through the sludge blanket is consumed by the microbes residing within the sludge.
-Anaerobic digestion is th UASB reactors also produce methane as a by-product of anaerobic digestion, which is the process by which bacteria break down biodegradable material even without the presence of oxygen.
+Organic carbon in the wastewater flowing up through the sludge blanket is consumed by the microbes residing within the sludge through the process of anaerobic digestion  is th UASB reactors also produce methane as a by-product of anaerobic digestion, which is the process by which bacteria break down biodegradable material even without the presence of oxygen.
 This methane can be captured and burned for energy production or heating.
 [**ZC: Bacteria and archaea make up a microbial community in each sludge granule i.e. the microbes are the sludge.
 Also define anaerobic digestion**]

 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.